Wen-Zeng/Areal-Interpolation/README.md

 This repository contains data and code to reproduce the analysis described in a paper submitted in Computers, Environment and Urban Systems in June 2019.

+Five different areal interpolation methods were used: 1.
+Areal weighted method, 2.
+Network method, 3.
+Dasymetric method, 	4.
+HP-census method, 5.
+HP-sales method.
+The data used in these interpolation methods are respectively in: DataAW.RData, DataNet.RData, DataDasy.RData, DataHPcensus.RData, DataHPsales.RData.
+The R script used to capture the house sales data from the websites is in ScrapeWeb.R.
+The codes for three figures in the papers are in: Histogram.R, Cumsum.R and Error map.R.
+The data used in these figures are in: DataHist.RData, DataCumsum.RData and DataErrormap.RData.

 Please contact Wen Zeng alvin_z@163.com if you have any questions.

 # Paper title: Using household count as ancillary information for areal interpolation of population: comparing informal and formal data sources